atlas-flavor-tagging-algo/Athena-retagging-setup/README.md

 ###### What this will do:

-This will get all the packages required to run retagging with the DL1 tagger using the flavourtagging performance framework, they will automatically be compiled and the work area will be set up.
+This will get all the packages required to run retagging with the DL1 tagger using the flavourtagging performance framework, whether using the setup in the trunk or the branches as described in aforementioned [recommendations][1].
+The packages will automatically be compiled and the work area will be set up.

 ###### Details on the provided job options (JO):